 Moving towards the odorous South Marble Island where we were able to view the lazy sea lions.
 The seals who were making belching and farting sounds.
 We also had seabirds flying all overhead us.
 And in the distance, we saw humpback whales and flukes!

-Before lunchtime, many passengers and staff did a “polar plunge” jumping off the ship into the frigid waters of Glacier Bay as the rest of the passengers cheered them on.
+Before lunchtime, many passengers and staff did a “polar plunge”.
+This entailed jumping off the ship into the frigid waters of Glacier Bay as the rest of the passengers cheered them on.

 We sailed to Bartlett Cove where Ranger Caitie disembarked at the Glacier Bay Park headquarters.
 As we sailed, we were able to spot a few brown bears, without our binoculars.
 They were ashore digging for their next meal.
 I’m pretty certain I would not have been able to see this from a large cruise ship!